How to use this guide

 Then a monetary impact is assigned to the vulnerability based on the likelihood of that vulnerability being exploited.
 From there the customer will select a set of controls to mitigate the vulnerabilities.

 In the world of IT, the term controls describe steps that are taken to address the vulnerabilities.
-There are multiple types of controls but that is beyond the scope of this article.
+There are multiple types of controls but that is beyond the scope of this guide.

 How can you do this?